streetwriters/notesnook/docs/help/contents/organization/organizing-notes-with-notebooks.md

 ---

-{% info %}
+> info
+>

-In Notesnook a single note can exist in multiple Notebooks and topics.
+> In Notesnook a single note can exist in multiple Notebooks and topics.
 However a note shows at most only one reference on top.

-{% end %}

 ### Adding multiple notes to a topic